Top 5 Alchemer Alternatives for Institutional Research & Effectiveness (2026)

 • SurveyMonkey Enterprise still serves well for broad campus-wide usage with lighter logic needs.

-Choose the platform that aligns with your institution’s workflows, budget, and expected ROI and don’t settle for tools built for “surveys only” when your IR mission demands so much more.
+Choose the platform that fits your institution's workflows, budget, and expected ROI, and don't settle for tools built for "surveys only" when your IR mission demands so much more.

 Are these alternatives user-friendly for conducting surveys?